adamjmurray/chorus.js/README.md

   - **MIDI files** - capture musical ideas for later use
 - [Microtonal](https://en.wikipedia.org/wiki/Microtonal_music) support

-Browser support is planned for 2017.
+Browser support is planned at some point.

 <a name="requirements"></a>